DS3Lab/cognival-cli/README.md

     - pdf: Whether to generate a PDF version of the HTML report (stored in the reports directory of the results path)
     - open-pdf: Whether to open the PDF report with the default document viewer.
 Note: In case of remote access, this requires a server-side installation of a document viewer and X11 forwarding.

-## Custom embedding installation
+## Custom embedding import
 Custom embeddings can be directly downloaded from a specified URL and extracted from an archive (if applicable).
-The assistant is started by executing `install embeddings "<some URL or local path>"`.
+The assistant is started by executing `import embeddings "<some URL or local path>"`.

 The following criteria must be met:

 - The passed value is either a local path or an URL representing a direct HTTP(S) link to the file or a Google Drive link.
 - The file is either a ZIP archive, gzipped file or usable as-is.

-Other modes of hosting and archival are currently NOT supported and will cause the installation to fail.
+Other modes of hosting and archival are currently NOT supported and will cause the import to fail.
 In those instances, please manually download, extract and preprocess the files in the "embeddings" directory.
-The last dialog box of the assistant will prompt the user regarding manual installation (defaulting to "No").
+The last dialog box of the assistant will prompt the user regarding manual import (defaulting to "No").

 First, a name must be specified for addressing the embeddings in subsequent commands.
 Next, the name of the main embeddings file must be specified.
 Optionally, the name of the embeddings path can be customized.
 Following, the user is prompted with respect to the embeddings dimensionality, whether the embeddings are binary or textual.
 In the binary case, conversion from word2vec- and BERT-compliant formats can be performed (Note: BERT conversion requires at least 16GB of RAM).
 Embeddings can also be chunked to avoid memory errors, with the number of chunks being parametrizable.

-## Custom cognitive source installation
+## Custom cognitive source import
-Custom cognitive sources can be installed in a semi-automatic manner, in that the associated file must be placed manually in the corresponding path (shown by the assistant).
+Custom cognitive sources can be imported in a semi-automatic manner, in that the associated file must be placed manually in the corresponding path (shown by the assistant).

-Call: `install cognitive-sources source=<name of the source>`
+Call: `import cognitive-sources source=<name of the source>`

 Custom cognitive sources MUST conform to the CogniVal format (space-separated, columns word, feature or dimension columns (named e[i], see below)) and be put manually in the corresponding directory (`.cognival/<cognitive_sources/<modality>/`) after running this assistant.
 The specified name must match the corresponding text file!
 Multi-hypothesis (multi-file) sources must currently be added manually.